SPEECHCOG/metaeval_experiments/README.md

 PMID: 21110608.

 # Contact
-If you find any issu please report it on the
+If you find any issue please report it on the
 [issues section](https://github.com/SPEECHCOG/metaeval_experiments/issues)
 in this repository.
 Further comments can be sent to `maria <dot> cruzblandon <at> tuni <dot> fi`